opentargets/platform-etl-backend/README.md

 8. Expression index dump from OpenTargets ES
 9. Generate MousePhenotypes dump from OperTargets ES

+#### Notes on Java version

+Either Java 8 or 11 can be used to build and run the project, but if you intend to use the compiled jar file on _Dataproc_ you must use Java 8.
+To avoid this problem altogether, do not use native Java methods unless strictly necessary.

 ### Generate the indices dump from ES7

 You will need to either connect to a machine containing the ES or forward the ssh port from it

 ```sh
 elasticdump --input=http://localhost:9200/<indexyouneed> \
     --output=<indexyouneed>.json \